CS 473: Grading Policies

 Homework and exam solutions are posted at most a day after the corresponding submission deadline.
 Homework and exam solutions include the rubrics used by the graders.

 Please double-check the posted solutions for correctness.
-If any posted solution contains a serious error, all students will receive a perfect score for that problem as extra credit.
+If any posted solution contains a serious error, all students will receive a perfect score for that problem.
 Yes, really.
-I did this twice last semester.

-Regrade requests can be submitted directly within Gradescope.
+Submit regrade requests directly within Gradescope.
 We encourge students who have questions or concerns about their grades to talk with the course staff before submitting a regrade request.
 However, no grades will be changed in any student's presence.